d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 Forward propagation in a recurrent neural network is relatively straightforward.
 Back-propagation through time is actually a specific application of back propagation in recurrent neural networks.
-It requires us to expand the recurrent neural network by time step to obtain the dependencies between model variables and parameters.
+It requires us to expand the recurrent neural network one time step at a time to obtain the dependencies between model variables and parameters.
 Then, based on the chain rule, we apply back propagation to compute and store gradients.

 ## Recurrent Model